balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/The-Psychology-of-Money.md

 Respect the mess.
 There is no single right answer; just the answer that works for you.
+## Chapter 20 All together now

+The most important financial decisions are not made in spreadsheets or in textbooks.
+They are made at the dinner table.

+Nassim Taleb explained: “True success is exiting some rat race to modulate one’s activities for peace of mind.”
+## Chapter 21 Confessions

+I can afford to not be the greatest investor in the world, but I can’t afford to be a bad one.

+My investing strategy doesn’t rely on picking the right sector, or timing the next recession.
+It relies on a high savings rate, patience, and optimism that the global economy will create value over the next several decades.

+But to each their own.
+No one is crazy.

 Morgan Housel.
 The Psychology of Money (p.
-188).
+197).
 Harriman House.
 Kindle Edition.